Student Representation and Student Associations

 Student Representation Committee

-The Student Representation Committee (SRC) is concerned with the improvement of the student experience for all students at Southern Cross University across all campuses and partner provider locations (within Australia) and students studying online or via distance education.
+The Student Representation Committee (SRC) is concerned with the improvement of the student experience for all students at Southern Cross University across all campuses and partner provider locations (within Australia) and students studying online (external).
 It recommends to the Vice Chancellor how SSAF funds should be allocated.
 The term of the SRC membership runs for two years.

 This table details the current elected Student Representation Committee for 2017